SHARE

 a guide to Saint Germain des Prés

 Saint-Germain-des-Prés is a historic neighborhood located in the 6th arrondissement of Paris.
-You will find classic cafés, boutiques, patiseries, and art galleries here.
-The iconic neighborhood is filled with Parisian charm and should not be missed.
+You will find classic cafés, boutiques, patisseries, and art galleries here.
+The iconic neighborhood offers Parisian charm and should not be missed.
 While I am a Right Bank Lover, my husband prefers the Left Bank.
-Slowly, I have become more fond of the Saint-Germain-des-Prés neighborhood over the years.
-After several visits to the neighborhood, I knew a guide to Saint-Germain-des-Prés, one of my favorite spots, was something I wanted to write for the blog.
+Over the years, I have become increasingly fond of the Saint-Germain-des-Prés neighborhood.
+After several visits to the neighborhood, I decided to write a guide to Saint-Germain-des-Prés, one of my favorite spots.

 Where Saint-Germain-des-Prés is Located in Paris